-Absences - In the IM Clerkship, absence requests will be accommodated whenever it is reasonable to do so, but all excused and unexcused absences must be remediated.
-Students are encouraged to communicate early and often with the Clerkship Director to ensure that arrangements can be made to remediate their absences (including excused absences) prior to the end of the clerkship.
+Absences - In the IM Clerkship, absence requests will be accommodated as per policy, but all excused and unexcused absences must be remediated.
+Students are encouraged to communicate early and often with the clerkship director to ensure that arrangements can be made to remediate their absences (including excused absences) prior to the end of the clerkship.
 Failure to do so will result in a grade of Incomplete until the absence(s) are fully remediated.
-Excused absences are not to exceed 0.5 days per week on average.
-Exceptions to this may be considered in consultation with the Clerkship Director and the Associate Dean for Student Affairs.
+Per policy, excused absences are not to exceed 0.5 days per week on average.
+Exceptions to this may be considered in consultation with the clerkship director and the dean, student affairs/or designee.

-Absence Remediation - For each half day missed, students will remediate the missed time.
-As bedside clinical learning is the priority during the clerkship year and patient/team continuity is important for internal medicine, all remediation for missed time should be done clinically.
-For both excused and unexcused absences, students are expected to make up the missed time by seeing patients with their team on a previously scheduled day off, during evening hours, etc. Rare exceptions to this may be considered by the Clerkship Director.
+Absence Remediation - As bedside clinical learning is the priority during the clerkship year and patient/team continuity is important for internal medicine, all remediation for missed time should be done clinically.
+For both excused and unexcused absences, students are expected to make up the missed time by seeing patients with their team on a previously scheduled day off, during evening hours, etc. Rare exceptions to this may be considered by the clerkship director.

-Clinical Hours - Because clerkship sites in the COM-P distributed model have varied hours, clinical structure, and overnight coverage schedules, students in the IM Clerkship will have equivalent, though not identical, clinical schedules.
+Clinical Hours - Due to clerkship sites in the COM-P distributed model having varied hours, clinical structure, and overnight coverage schedules, students in the IM Clerkship will have equivalent, though not identical, clinical schedules.

-Night float - Night float entails a series of consecutive overnight shifts and is required at some sites.
+Night Float - Night float entails a series of consecutive overnight shifts and may be required at some sites.
 Night float shifts will not occur the night before the shelf examination.
 For the week of the shelf examination (takes place on Friday morning), the last night shift is Wednesday evening from 5-10 pm.
 For the week of Thanksgiving, the Wednesday evening shift will be from 5-10 pm.